 Most of my most poignant personal stories always seem to include a dog, always me and a dog.
 This is my Young Living Essential Oils story and I hope it will encourage others to look beyond traditional confines and care and look into total health for you and your pets.
-For the record, I’ve tried a lot of different nutritionals and natural health modalities, but it has been Young Living that has made the real difference in my health and that of my dog (now multiple dogs as of 2020) – oh yes and my husband’s too!
+For the record, I’ve tried a lot of different nutritionals and natural health modalities, but it has been Young Living that has made the real difference in my wellness and that of my dog (now multiple dogs as of 2020) – oh yes and my husband’s too!

 Our story starts with paint.
 Yes paint – although we didn’t know it at the time.
 Shadrach – he’s the beauty of a Neo Mastiff in the photo with me – started having this weird skin disorder on his body.
 There was no oozing or anything, just two parallel bare patches happening on both sides of his body.
 He didn’t seem bothered by it or even sick, but it was getting pretty worrisome to me.
 Rather than go with my true instincts and work to discover the cause behind it, I decided to take what I thought was the easy way out and just get him to his regular veterinarian (conventional care) and see what magic bullet they could give me.
 I’ve since learned and in fact already knew there was no such thing as a magic bullet – but I sure was hoping, because it would’ve been so convenient.